typings/typings/README.md

 tdw init
 ```

-Initialize a new package definition at this location.
+Initialize a new type definition at this location.

 ### Install